sanjaybasu/healthcare-ai-equity/_chapters/chapter_10_survival_analysis.md

 The survival function, typically denoted as S(t), represents the probability that an individual survives beyond time t without experiencing the event of interest.
 Mathematically, if T represents the random variable for time to event, then S(t) = P(T > t).
 At time zero, assuming all individuals are event-free at the start of observation, S(0) = 1, meaning everyone has survived to time zero.
 As time progresses, the survival function is non-increasing because once an event occurs, it cannot be reversed, at least for events like death, though recurrent events require different frameworks.
 Eventually, as time approaches infinity, S(t) approaches zero for mortal events, though in practice we observe survival curves over finite follow-up periods (Kalbfleisch & Prentice, 2002).

 The hazard function, denoted h(t), represents the instantaneous rate of experiencing the event at time t given survival up to that time.
 More precisely, the hazard function is defined as the limit of the probability of experiencing the event in a small time interval divided by the width of that interval, conditional on having survived to the beginning of the interval.
-Mathematically, h(t) equals the limit as Î”t approaches zero of P(t â‰¤ T < t + Î”t | T â‰¥ t) divided by Î”t.
+Mathematically, h(t) equals the limit as Δt approaches zero of P(t ≤ T < t + Δt | T ≥ t) divided by Δt.
 The hazard function captures the instantaneous risk at each moment in time, while the survival function captures the cumulative probability of surviving beyond each time point.
 These two functions are mathematically related through the cumulative hazard function H(t), which integrates the hazard rate over time.
 The cumulative hazard H(t) equals the integral from 0 to t of h(u)du.
 The survival function can be expressed in terms of the cumulative hazard as S(t) = exp(-H(t)).
 This relationship allows us to move between different representations of the time-to-event distribution, each of which provides complementary insights (Aalen et al., 2008).

 In clinical applications, both functions carry important interpretation.
 The survival function directly answers questions like what proportion of patients will survive five years after diagnosis, or what is the median time to disease progression.
 These are the questions clinicians and patients typically ask when discussing prognosis.
 The hazard function, meanwhile, captures how risk changes over time and enables us to compare how quickly events occur between groups while accounting for different follow-up times and censoring patterns.
 A treatment that reduces the hazard at all time points is beneficial regardless of whether we observe long-term outcomes, making hazard-based analysis particularly valuable for chronic diseases where complete follow-up until death is impractical (Andersen & Keiding, 2012).